-The short drive from Lisbon to Sintra takes you deep into the feeling of crossing into a different world: a dream-like, fairytale land full of colorful castles, medieval streets and breath-taking landscapes.
-A real travel in time!
+The short drive from Lisbon to Sintra takes you deep into the feeling of crossing into a different world: a dream-like, fairytale land full of colorful castles, medieval streets, and breathtaking landscapes.
+A real journey in time!

-Sintra, which was declared as UNESCO World Heritage Site in 1995, is a small town of 375.000 inhabitants, located 25 kilometers away from Lisbon.
+Sintra, which was declared a UNESCO World Heritage Site in 1995, is a small town of 375.000 inhabitants located 15 miles away from Lisbon.
 However, it offers many options to explore.
 Travelers visiting Sintra will see the largest number of palaces and castles in a single region, surrounded by bewitching views, and they will also enjoy its temperate microclimate.

-Of Celtic origin, since the fifteenth century Sintra became a holiday residence of Portuguese nobles and monarchs, due in large part to its natural environment, quite suitable for hunting.
+Of Celtic origin, since the fifteenth century, Sintra became a holiday residence of Portuguese nobles and monarchs due in large part to its natural environment, which was quite suitable for hunting.
 Although its steep streets force you to exercise your legs (a little) to walk around it, Sintra has a unique charm that makes it one of the most beautiful places in Portugal.
 Its characteristic architecture, which integrates palaces and gardens, castles and forests perfectly; the natural park surrounding it; the nearby beaches; and the wine produced in the region make it an essential visit if you are in Portugal.

 Here we offer you just a few must-sees in Sintra:

-In addition to the unique, colorful building, in its grounds there are caves, lakes and gardens, among others.
+In addition to the unique, colorful building, on its grounds, there are caves, lakes, and gardens, among others.
 Besides, the views from the highest hill in the town are dazzling.